MrAlucardDante/baikal-docker-hass/README.md

 If you want to use local folders instead of Docker volumes, see [examples/docker-compose.localvolumes.yaml](https://github.com/MrAlucardDante/baikal-docker-hass/blob/master/examples/docker-compose.localvolumes.yaml) to avoid file permission issues.

-When the container starts, the startup script `/docker-entrypoint.d/40-fix-baikal-file-permissions.sh` ([Apache httpd](https://github.com/ckulka/baikal-docker/blob/master/files/docker-entrypoint.d/httpd/40-fix-baikal-file-permissions.sh), [nginx](https://github.com/ckulka/baikal-docker/blob/master/files/docker-entrypoint.d/nginx/40-fix-baikal-file-permissions.sh)) ensures that the file permissions are correct.
+When the container starts, the startup script `/docker-entrypoint.d/40-fix-baikal-file-permissions.sh` (https://github.com/MrAlucardDante/baikal-docker-hass/blob/master/files/docker-entrypoint.d/nginx/40-fix-baikal-file-permissions.sh) ensures that the file permissions are correct.
 You can disable this behaviour by setting the environment variable `BAIKAL_SKIP_CHOWN` to any value, e.g. `FALSE`.

 ### Further Guides